All Episodes

 Let's talk about everything below that threshold.

-And that's where the onesie twosies on the Obama administration trying to cherry pick success based on the great tradition of the military, Republican or Democrat, serving their country well, doing what they're ordered to do, will fall by the wayside if you make a strong case for the fact that President Obama is basically President Carter II,
+And that's where the onesies twosies on the Obama administration trying to cherry-pick success based on the great traditions of the military, Republican or Democrat, serving their country well, doing what they're ordered to do, will fall by the wayside if you make a strong case for the fact that President Obama is basically President Carter to the hollowing of the military with an avowed strategy of an Asia shift or an Asia pivot.

-uh the hollowing of the military, with an avowed strategy of an Asia shift or an Asia pivot, you can read about it, Air Sea battle, without the adequate forces for the Navy and air team.
+You can read about it, air sea battle, without the adequate forces for the Navy and air team.

 If you read a recent poll, the American people are confused right now on the value of the Navy and Air Force mission.

-So much so I think it's nine percent of Gallup policy was put in the post.
+So much so, I think it's 9% of Gallup poll that just was put in the post.

-Well, we're a war-weary country, uh, and then that's sad, but you know, the the the enemy 500 years from now is still going to be ready to go, gung-ho, ready to go generation after generation.
+Well, we're a war-weary country, and that's sad, but the enemy, 500 years from now, is still going to be ready to go, gung-ho, ready to go generation after generation.

-Uh on my clock, America got war weary in about three years.
+On my clock, America got war-weary in about three years.

 I want to get to one thing.

-Ed Temperlake with us, and in fact, when uh when I'm done, I want you to be able to tell us where people can go to find the best chunk of your writing.
+And in fact, when I'm done, I want you to be able to tell us where people can go to find the best chunk of your writing.

 We've done some little bibliography.